xiix0/scam/README.md

-Beauty and harmony are as necessary to you as the very breath of life.
+You are scrupulously honest, frank, and straightforward.
+Therefore you have few friends.